History of Poland during the Jagiellonian dynasty: Turkish and Tatar wars

 The influence of the Jagiellonian dynasty in Central Europe rose during the 15th century.
-In 1471, Casimir's son Władysław became king of Bohemia, and in 1490, also of Hungary.
+In 1471, Casimir's son Vladislaus II became king of Bohemia, and in 1490, also of Hungary.
 The southern and eastern outskirts of Poland and Lithuania became threatened by Turkish invasions beginning in the late 15th century.
-Moldavia's involvement with Poland goes back to 1387, when Petru I, Hospodar of Moldavia sought protection against the Hungarians by paying homage to King Władysław II Jagiełło in Lviv.
+Moldavia's involvement with Poland goes back to 1387, when Petru I, Hospodar of Moldavia, sought protection against the Hungarians by paying homage to King Władysław II Jagiełło in Lwów.
 This move gave Poland access to Black Sea ports.
 In 1485, King Casimir undertook an expedition into Moldavia after its seaports were overtaken by the Ottoman Turks.
-The Turkish-controlled Crimean Tatars raided the eastern territories in 1482 and 1487 until they were confronted by King John Albert, Casimir's son and successor.
+The Turkish-controlled Crimean Tatars raided the eastern territories in 1482 and 1487 until they were confronted by King John I Albert of Poland, Casimir's son and successor.

 Poland was attacked in 1487–1491 by remnants of the Golden Horde that invaded Poland as far as Lublin before being beaten at Zaslavl.
-In 1497, King John Albert made an attempt to resolve the Turkish problem militarily, but his efforts were unsuccessful; he was unable to secure effective participation in the war by his brothers, King Vladislas (Władysław) II of Bohemia and Hungary and Alexander, the Grand Duke of Lithuania, and he also faced resistance on the part of Stephen the Great, the ruler of Moldavia.
+In 1497, King John Albert made an attempt to resolve the Turkish problem militarily, but his efforts were unsuccessful; he was unable to secure effective participation in the war by his brothers, King Vladislaus II of Hungary and Alexander, the Grand Duke of Lithuania, and he also faced resistance on the part of Stephen the Great, the ruler of Moldavia.
 More destructive Tatar raids instigated by the Ottoman Empire took place in 1498, 1499 and 1500.
-Diplomatic peace efforts initiated by John Albert were finalized after the king's death in 1503.
+Diplomatic peace efforts initiated by John I Albert were finalised after the king's death in 1503.
 They resulted in a territorial compromise and an unstable truce.

 Invasions into Poland and Lithuania from the Crimean Khanate took place in 1502 and 1506 during the reign of King Alexander.
 In 1506, the Tatars were defeated at the Battle of Kletsk by Michael Glinski.